academic-initiative/skillsbuild/watsonx/watsonx-ml-ds-lab.md

    - Algorithms to use
    - All settings on the _Data source_ panel > _General_ tab

-   A detailed documentation for the experiment settings is provided here: [Configure experiment settings](https://ibm.biz/BdGaXi)
+   Refer to <a href="https://ibm.biz/BdGaXi" target="_blank">Configure experiment settings</a> for detailed documentation on the experiment settings.

 1. Click **Run experiment**, and wait while the _Progress map_ and _Pipeline leaderboard_ are filled in.